 Students at the University of Stuttgart can enroll in so-called dual degree programs.
 These programs at present are offered mostly in Master’s study programs and offer the chance to obtain degrees from two universities simultaneously.

-Student looking for help in planning a stay abroad are invited to contact the Office of International Affairs by email.
+Students looking for help in planning a stay abroad are invited to contact the International Office via email.

 A complete directory of exchange programs and of the University‘s internal cooperation arrangement is offered on the MoveOnNet.eu web site under “Higher Education Worldwide.”
 It is a publication of the Stuttgart branch of the QS Solutions Agency that is known for its QS World Universities Ranking lists of international universities.